jubilada70/PixelArt_Game/READ_ME.txt

 and has inspirations in EarthBound, Stardew Valley, Undertale.

 //Working
-Time of Day, Character Movement, Cycle of the Day,HUD(Life and Hunger).
+Time of Day, Character Movement, Cycle of the Day,HUD(Health and Hunger).

 // not working
 Start dialogue button.